SCCM AND PACKAGES, THE EASY WAY

 - Project status.
 At any time, it is immediately clear how the application packaging project is doing.
 All KPIs can be displayed in various ways.

 - Resource planning.
-SparkleFlow knows exactly how much work still needs to be done and can determine, based on averages, how many resources are still needed to complete the work within a specified period.
+SparkleFlow knows exactly how much work needs to be done and can determine, based on averages, how many resources are needed to complete the work within a specified period.

 - View costs management applications.
 Since SparkleFlow automatically monitors the entire process, it is possible to integrate cost calculations, making it very easy to indicate where the largest cost items are.

 Service Now is an IT management system that is gaining popularity and we therefore regularly encounter it.
 It is a well-thought-out system that has a lot of functionality.
 However, setting up and maintaining such a complex system often proves to be a challenge.
 For example, we regularly see that not all areas receive the same amount of attention, as a result of which the system shows gaps in the information provisioning with regard to software applications.
 A system that is incomplete has little added value, which is a waste of investment.
 Lees meer